timescale/docs/promscale/monitoring-promscale.md

 ## Runbooks

-When an alert is fired, the alert message references the relevant runbook to troubleshoot and mitigate the issue noticed while running Promscale.
+When an alert is fired, the alert message references the relevant runbook to troubleshoot and mitigate the issue.
 These runbooks are published and maintained in the [Promscale Github repository](promscale-runbooks).

 [grafana-promscale-dashboard]: https://grafana.com/grafana/dashboards/16241